stefano-bargione/AI-for-Biomedical-Signal-Modeling/README.md

 # AI for Biomedical Signal Modeling

-This repository contains research-oriented implementations of machine learning and deep learning pipelines for high-dimensional biomedical signal modeling.
+This repository contains research-oriented implementations of machine learning and deep learning pipelines for high-dimensional brain signal modeling.

 ## Repository Structure